The Determination of Optimal Fines in Cartel Cases: The Myth of Underdeterrence

 University of Montréal - Department of Economics

 The determination of optimal fines to deter the formation or continuation of cartels is a major objective of competition policy.
-We provide a game theoretic discussion of the restitution and deterrence properties of fines static and dynamic frameworks: cartel stability depends on their ability to prevent deviation by firms and the benefit of a deviation depends on the fines to be imposed in case of detection by the antitrust authority.
+We provide an analysis of static and dynamic frameworks to characterize the restitution and deterrence properties of fines: cartel stability depends on their ability to prevent deviation by firms, while the benefit of a deviation depends on the fines to be imposed in case of detection by the antitrust authority.
 We show that the proper consideration of the dynamics of competition has a major impact on the determination of optimal dissuasive fines: our results suggest that a clear majority of fines imposed by the European Commission in recent years meet the deterrence objective.

 Number of Pages in PDF File: 36

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.609 seconds